Geometric Schur duality of classical type: Introduction

 (Q2).
 Is there a geometric realization of $\imath$Schur duality and $\imath$canonical basis?

 \introsection{} The goal of this paper and an Appendix is to settle the two questions (Q1) and (Q2) for type $B$/$C$ completely by showing they provide answers to each other.

 The coideal algebras admit modified (i.e., idempotented) versions $\Ujdot$ and $\Uidot$, following the by-now-standard algebraic construction.
 In the paper we establish multiplication formulas, generating sets as well as canonical bases for the Schur algebras $\Sj$ and $\Si$ via a geometric approach.
-We show that $\Ujdot$ is the quantum algebra \`a la BLM stabilization behind the family of Schur algebras $\Sj$ using the geometry of partial flag varieties of type $B/C$.
+We show that $\Ujdot$ (instead of the type $B/C$ quantum group) is the quantum algebra \`a la BLM stabilization behind the family of Schur algebras $\Sj$ using the geometry of partial flag varieties of type $B/C$.
 As applications, the monomial and $\imath$canonical bases of the algebra $\Ujdot$ are constructed for the first time, and the $\imath$Schur dualities are realized geometrically \`a la Grojnowski-Lusztig.

 The Appendix written by three of the authors provides the more subtle $2$-step stabilization procedure which leads to the remaining algebra $\Uidot$ and its canonical basis.
 Precise relations between $\Uidot$ and $\Ujdot$ are established.
 It is also shown that there exist surjective homomorphisms from the modified coideal algebras to the Schur algebras (of both types), which send canonical bases to canonical bases or zero.